Log spill blocks Edmonds ferry dock mid-day Monday

 Nine logs landed partly onto the dock pavement when they slid off one of the paired axle sets behind the semi during the mishap just before 11 a.m., pictures show.

+Service resumed with the 2:25 p.m. departure from Edmonds to Kingston, following an engineering inspection of the ramp and vessel.

-The last log was retrieved by arriving log-company machinery just before 1:30 p.m. as passengers applauded, said spokesperson Ian Sterling of Washington State Ferries.
+Passengers applauded when the last log was retrieved by arriving log-company machinery just before 1:30 p.m. said spokesperson Ian Sterling of Washington State Ferries.

 About 150 people and vehicles were stuck aboard the vessel behind the stalled truck, he said.